Records and Documentation

 Carefully review and implement records retention guidance from the UW Records Management Services.

-- What information needs to be documented and retained (fiscal as well as non-fiscal)
+- Information that needs to be documented and retained (fiscal as well as non-fiscal)

 - How to document unusual circumstances

-- How will you coordinate with other participants to obtain information for the file (co-investigators, subrecipients, etc.)
+- Coordination with other participants to obtain information for the file (co-investigators, subrecipients, etc.)

 - Project due dates (financial and programmatic reports, protocol renewals, deliverables, etc.)